 Images from REVOIR PARIS by François Schuiten & Benoît Peeters, published by Casterman © 2016 – All rights reserved

-Belgian comic book master and Production Designer François Schuiten (The Golden Compass, Mr. Nobody, Mars et Avril) teams up once again with Martin Villeneuve in creating the story, characters and visual world of Waternova.
-The screenplay is written by Martin Villeneuve (Mars et Avril) and Ray Gower (Dark Corners), under the supervision of James V. Hart (Hook, Dracula, Contact, and the newly-released series The Hot Zone).
+Belgian comic book master and Production Designer François Schuiten (The Golden Compass, Mr. Nobody, Mars et Avril) teamed up once again with Martin Villeneuve in creating the story, characters and visual world of Waternova.
+The screenplay was written by Martin Villeneuve (Mars et Avril) and Ray Gower (Dark Corners), under the supervision of James V. Hart (Hook, Dracula, Contact, and the newly-released series The Hot Zone).

-Villeneuve will direct, while Pierre Even from Item 7 (C.R.A.Z.Y., War Witch, Brooklyn, The Hummingbird Project) and Claude Léger (Upside Down, Erased, Brick Mansions, Enter the Warriors Gate) from Transfilm International are producing 2).
+Villeneuve was set to direct, while Pierre Even from Item 7 (C.R.A.Z.Y., War Witch, Brooklyn, The Hummingbird Project) and the late Claude Léger (Upside Down, Erased, Brick Mansions, Enter the Warriors Gate) from Transfilm International were involved as producers.2)